lhelms2/howto_rtd/docs/source/style.rst

 Warnings are for information that the user needs to know to avoid a *negative consequence*.
 Use warnings sparingly or the effect will be lost.

-How to insert :ref:`warning` in RST.
+How to insert :ref:`warning` in reST.

 General Descriptions of NCSA Resources
 ---------------------------------------